scottshireman/crop-n-caption/README.md

 # Install

-Run the following commands in the folder where you want to install.
-It will install into a subfolder called crop-n-caption.
+Open a windows command prompt, navigate to the folder in which you want to install, and then run the following commands.
+It will download into a subfolder called crop-n-caption.

 ```
 git clone https://github.com/scottshireman/crop-n-caption